Baby's First Solid Foods: A Complete Guide to Starting Solids

 Frequently Asked Questions (FAQ)

-Q: What if my baby refuses solid food? 😢
+Q: What should I do if my baby refuses solid food?

-Q: What should I do if my baby vomits during feeding? 🤢
+Q: What should I do if my baby vomits while eating solids?

-A: Refrigerate for up to 48 hours, freeze for up to 1 month.
-Fresh is always best!
+A: Refrigerate for up to 48 hours and freeze for up to 1 month.
+Nutrients and freshness decline over time, so feeding it fresh is always best.

 Conclusion